Prostate cancer risks and causes

 People with Lynch syndrome have inherited faulty genes that increase their risk of developing certain cancers.
 Researchers have found that men with Lynch syndrome may have a higher risk of prostate cancer than men in the general population.

 Prostate cancer is more common in black Caribbean and black African men than in white or Asian men.
-In the UK, black African and black Caribbean men are 2 or 3 times more likely to develop prostate cancer than white men.
-Asian men have a lower risk than white men.
+In the UK, black African and black Caribbean men have double the risk of developing prostate cancer compared to white men.
+Asian men have half the risk of white men.

 This difference seems to be due to a mixture of inherited genes and environmental factors.
 When men move from a country where the prostate cancer risk is low to one where it is higher their risk increases.
 For example, South Asian men living in the UK have a higher risk of prostate cancer than men living in South Asia.